MSN PhD RN

 Clark-Cutaia received a K23 Mentored Patient-Oriented Research Career Development Award (1K23NR015058) from the National Institute of Nursing Research to build her program of research in symptom science to determine the effects of carefully monitored levels of sodium-intake as set forth by the National Kidney Foundation, Dietary Guidelines for Americans 2010, and AHA on symptoms and signs in ESRD patients undergoing hemodialysis.

-Prior to joining the faculty at NYU, Dr. Clark-Cutaia was a Senior Lecturer at the University of Pennsylvania, School of Nursing.
-She was Clinical Faculty in the Adult Gerontology Acute Care Program and co-taught the undergraduate and graduate level Scientific Inquiry for Evidence Based Practice courses.
-Dr. Clark-Cutaia continues to practice as a nurse practitioner in the fields of Urology, General Surgery, and Otorhinolaryngology.
+Prior to joining the faculty at NYU Meyers, Clark-Cutaia was a senior lecturer at the University of Pennsylvania School of Nursing.
+She was a clinical faculty member in the Adult-Gerontology Acute Care Program and co-taught the undergraduate and graduate-level "Scientific Inquiry for Evidence-Based Practice" courses.

 PhD, University of PittsburghMSN, University of PennsylvaniaBS, University of Pennsylvania

 American Association for Nurse PractitionersAmerican Heart AssociationAmerican Nurses AssociationEastern Nursing Research SocietyMilitary Officers Association of AmericaNational Black Nurses AssociationNational Kidney FoundationPennsylvania Coalition of Nurse PractitionersPennsylvania State Nurses AssociationReserve Officer AssociationSigma Theta Tau International Honor Society for Nursing